Arahmanizadeh/github-slideshow/_posts/0000-01-02-Arahmanizadeh.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-My name is Arash Rahmanizadeh
+My name is Arash Rahmanizadeh.
+Hello
 Use the left arrow to go back!